0102io/docs/docs/fwdocs/protocol.md

-# Communication Protocol for Client Device and TappyTap Driver Board
+# Communication Protocol for Client Device and TappyTap Controller

-This section outlines the communication protocol for a client device to connect to a the TappyTap Driver Board using Bluetooth 5 (LE). see 'script.js' in the examples folder for an implementation of this protocol.
+This section outlines the communication protocol for a client device to connect to a the TappyTap Controller using Bluetooth 5 (LE). see 'script.js' in the examples folder for an implementation of this protocol.

-## Connecting to the Driver Board
+## Connecting to the Controller

-The Driver Board advertises itself as a BLE server with the service UUID `4fafc201-1fb5-459e-8fcc-c5c9c331914b`.
+The Controller advertises itself as a BLE server with the service UUID `4fafc201-1fb5-459e-8fcc-c5c9c331914b`.
 The client device should initiate a scan for BLE devices and look for the one advertising this service UUID.
-Once found, the client device should establish a connection to the BLE server (the Driver Board).
+Once found, the client device should establish a connection to the BLE server (the Controller).

-## Sending Messages to the Driver Board
+## Sending Messages to the Controller

-To send a message from the client device to the Driver Board, the client device should write to the BLE characteristic with the UUID `beb5483e-36e1-4688-b7f5-ea07361b26a8`.
+To send a message from the client device to the Controller, the client device should write to the BLE characteristic with the UUID `beb5483e-36e1-4688-b7f5-ea07361b26a8`.

 ### Sent Message Types and Structure